Please note that Tapas no longer supports Internet Explorer.

 Reluctantly, she lifted her gaze.

-His expression had shifted into something she couldn't quite read.
-"I don't care about anyone else here," he said, and there was an edge to his voice she hadn't heard before.
-He seemed frustrated now.
-"These people–" He stopped himself, his jaw tightening slightly as he glanced around.
-When he looked back at her, something in his expression softened.
-"You don't do that fake thing they all do.
-You know?"
+“These people–” He stopped himself, his jaw tightening slightly as he glanced around.
+When he looked back at her, his expression softened.
+“You don't do that fake thing they all do.
+You know?”

-Her worried expression shifted to a confused one.
 What the hell was he talking about?
 She'd spent her whole life being the person people avoided, the one they whispered about.

-“Why did you invite me here?”
+“Why did you really invite me here?”

 He looked at her for a moment, like the answer was obvious.
 “Because I wanted you here.”
 He paused and looked away, his blue eyes darting nervously.
 She wasn't sure if his cheeks had gotten pink or if it was just the lightning.
 “With me.”